 Common methadone side effects can include constipation, sweating, dizziness, sedation, nausea, and vomiting.4

-Naloxone is an FDA-approved medication to treat opioid overdoses and is marketed under the brand names Narcan and Kloxxado.4,11 Naloxone is an opioid antagonist, which means it binds to opioid receptors, resulting in the displacement and blocking of other opioids from attaching to the receptors.
+Naloxone is an FDA-approved medication used to treat opioid overdoses and is marketed under the brand names Narcan and Kloxxado.4,11 Naloxone is an opioid antagonist, which means it binds to opioid receptors, preventing other opioids from attaching to them.
 This both reverses and blocks the effects of other opioids in a person’s system.11 Naloxone can be administered as a nasal spray or by injection and is available by prescription or without a prescription at the pharmacy counter in most states.11

-Allergic reactions to naloxone can occur but are rare.
-The majority of side effects result from it blocking opioid receptors, immediately putting someone physiologically dependent on opioids into withdrawal.11 This means a person will experience typical symptoms of opioid withdrawal, such as nausea, vomiting, diarrhea, sweating, body aches, fever, chills, irritability, or anxiousness.11
+Allergic reactions to naloxone can occur, but they are rare.
+The majority of side effects result from the blocking of opioid receptors immediately putting someone physiologically dependent on opioids into withdrawal.11 This means a person will experience typical symptoms of opioid withdrawal, such as nausea, vomiting, diarrhea, sweating, body aches, fever, chills, irritability, and anxiousness.11

-Naltrexone is another FDA-approved medication that can treat both opioid use disorders and alcohol use disorders.12 The pill form is prescribed only for alcohol use disorders, whereas the injection can be used to treat either type of substance use disorder.12
+Naltrexone is another FDA-approved medication that can treat both opioid use disorder and alcohol use disorder.12 The pill form is prescribed only for alcohol misuse, whereas the injection can be used to treat either type of substance use disorder.12

 Medications for Addiction Treatment: What Are the Benefits?

 There are numerous benefits of medications for addiction treatment, which include:3